leiaglezer/digitalChoir/readme.md

 An interactive Python application that detects mouse and hand motion to conduct a digital choir

+## Hardware
+1. Upload `RightGloveMain.ino` onto the Arduino Nano 33 BLE for the right glove.
+2. Ensure the board is on before starting the digital choir game.

 ## Installation

 1. Clone the repository for digitalchoir.